MSW Department Inaugural Field Fair & Job Fair

 Four semesters of supervised field practicum in a social work agency is part of the core curriculum.
-Field practicum is scheduled two full days a week.
 Students are expected to be in their placements during the agency's normal hours of operation.
 No credit is given for life experience or previous work experience.
 Field practicum is a central component of social work education.
 The practicum provides comprehensive supervised practice experience, which consolidates content presented in the classroom.
 The practicum provides students with the opportunity to apply foundation knowledge, skills, values and ethics, and practice skills to enhance the well being of people and ameliorate environmental conditions that adversely affect people.
 It is essential for professional development that social work students demonstrate knowledge, values and skills of social work practice within the context of the practicum.
 Practicum placements provide students with a range of learning assignments encompassing areas of social work practice.
 The practicum is a supervised experience affording students the opportunity to develop a range of professional practice skills and to evaluate the effectiveness of their interventions.

-Field Practicum Fall 2017 - Spring 2018
+Fall 2017 - Spring 2018

 Learning Plan & Evaluation Forms

-Foundation Students (1st Year)
+Foundation Students (1st Year Placement)

-Advanced Students (2nd Year)
+Advanced Students (2nd Year Placement)

 Employment-based Field Placement